allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 * adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of the outside world to the interfaces exposed or required by the domain;
-* ports are bridges between adapters and the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;
+* ports allow plugging the adapters into the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;